-- 3.11 Major Source: as defined in Rule 2201 (New and Modified Stationary Source Review Rule). - 3.12 NOx: any nitrogen oxide compounds. - 3.13 VOC: any Volatile Organic Compound, as defined in Rule 1020 (Definitions). - 4.0 Exemptions - 4.1 Except for the requirements of Section 7.3, any unit that is a Clean Emissions Unit for NOx shall not be subject to the NOx fee requirements of this rule. - 4.2 Except for the requirements of Section 7.3, any unit that is a Clean Emissions Unit for VOC shall not be subject to the VOC fee requirements of this rule. - 5.0 Fee Requirements - 5.1 Beginning the second year after the Attainment Year, the APCO shall assess annual Federally Mandated Ozone Nonattainment Fees for emissions in the previous calendar year.
+- 3.11 Major Source: as defined in Rule 2201 (New and Modified Stationary Source Review Rule). - 3.12 NOx: any nitrogen oxide compounds. - 3.13 VOC: any Volatile Organic Compound, as defined in Rule 1020 (Definitions). - 4.0 Exemptions - 4.1 Any unit that is a Clean Emissions Unit for NOx shall not be subject to the NOx fee requirements of this rule. - 4.2 Any unit that is a Clean Emissions Unit for VOC shall not be subject to the VOC fee requirements of this rule. - 5.0 Fee Requirements - 5.1 Beginning the second year after the Attainment Year, the APCO shall assess annual Federally Mandate Ozone Nonattainment Fees for emissions in the previous calendar year.
 The fees shall be determined, pursuant to Section 5.2, using Baseline Period emissions and Fee Assessment Year emissions. - 5.1.1 The Federally Mandated Ozone Nonattainment Fees shall be invoiced on May 1 of the Fee Collection Year. - 5.1.2 Each agency or person shall remit the assessed Federally Mandated Ozone Nonattainment Fees to the District on or before June 30 of the Fee Collection Year. - 5.1.3 If all Federally Mandated Ozone Nonattainment Fees due have not been paid by June 30 of the Fee Collection Year, the fees shall be increased in accordance with the schedule provided in Rule 3010 Section 11.0 (Late Fees).
 Nonpayment of the increased fees by July 30 may result in suspension of the facility's Permit(s) to Operate. - 5.2 Each major source of NOx or VOC will be assessed an annual fee payable to the District.
 The fee shall be the sum of the NOx Fee and the VOC Fee, which shall be calculated as follows, in accordance with Section 185 (b) of the federal Clean Air Act.